Polynomial Siegel disks are typically Jordan domains: Introduction

 In $\S2$ we present a detailed outline of the proof.
 We first formulate a reduced version of the Main Theorem by introducing oscillation functions.
 We then state four key lemmas.
 The proofs of these four lemmas form the core part of the paper.
 Finally we prove the Reduced Main Theorem by assuming these four lemmas.

 In $\S3$ we prove that the Reduced Main Theorem implies the Main Theorem.

-In $\S4$ we prove the first key lemma.
-This lemma says that the oscillation of the boundaries of bounded type Siegel disks for a class of special polynomial maps, with rotation numbers belonging to $\Theta_C$, are uniformly bounded.
-The proof uses essentially the idea of trans-qc surgery.
+In $\S4$ we prove Key Lemma 1.
+This lemma asserts that the oscillation of the boundaries of bounded type Siegel disks for a class of special polynomial maps, with rotation numbers belonging to $\Theta_C$, can be uniformly controlled.
+This is the place where we use trans-qc surgery.
+The tool developed in \cite{Zh2} will play a role here.
+It allows us to make a uniform area estimate for the Beltrami differentials of a special class of premodels.
+Key Lemma 1 then follows from Tukia's theorem on the compactness property of David homeomorphisms.

-In $\S5$ we prove the third and fourth key lemmas.
+In $\S5$ we prove Key Lemmas 3 and 4.
 These two lemmas are used to construct a chain of slices in the parameter space.
 Each of these slices is an algebraic Riemann surface determined by a finite system of polynomial equations.
-We use this chain of Riemann surfaces to establish a connection between an arbitrary Siegel polynomial map to those special ones.
+The chain of slices is a bridge connecting an arbitrary Siegel polynomial map to those special ones.
+The oscillation functions are holomorphic in each of these slices.
+By maximal and minimal principles of holomorphic functions, the control of the oscillation functions will be passed on along the chain of slices.
+In this way the oscillation of the boundary of the Siegel disk of an arbitrary polynomial map is controlled by those of the special ones.

-In $\S6$ we establish a topological characterization of a class of polynomial maps with bounded type Siegel disks (cf. Theorem~\ref{Thurston-Siegel-Ch}).
-This class of Siegel polynomial maps play a key role in this work.
-The proof of Theorem~\ref{Thurston-Siegel-Ch} contains most of the ingredients needed in the proof of the Key-Lemma 2.
-After the proof of Theorem~\ref{Thurston-Siegel-Ch}, the Key-Lemma 2 follows by a little more effort.
-The Key-Lemma 2 is used to perturb certain Siegel polynomial map so that the resulted one can be embedded into an appropriate slice in the parameter space.
+In $\S6$ we establish a topological characterization of a class of polynomial maps with bounded type Siegel disks.
+This class of Siegel polynomial maps play a crucial role in this work.
+The proof of this result contains most of the ingredients needed in the proof of Key Lemma 2.
+After that, Key Lemma 2 follows by a little more effort.
+We use Key Lemma 2 to perturb certain Siegel polynomial map so that the resulted one can be embedded into an appropriate slice in the parameter space.

 In $\S7$, the Appendix of the paper, we present a list of basic properties about bounded type Siegel disks of polynomial maps.
-Among these the most important one is Shishikura's theorem that all bounded type Siegel disks of polynomial maps are quasi-disks with qc constants depending only on the degree and the rotation number.
-From this we easily derive that when the rotation number is fixed, the boundary of bounded type Siegel disks moves continuously.
-This property plays an important role in our proof.
+One of them is Shishikura's theorem which asserts that all bounded type Siegel disks of polynomial maps are quasi-disks with qc constants depending only on the degree and the rotation number.
+From Shishikura's theorem it follows that for a fixed bounded type rotation number, the boundary of the Siegel disks moves continuously.
+This property will be essentially used in our proof.

-$\bold{Acknowledgement.}$ I would like to express my deep thanks to Prof. Carsten Lunde Petersen who spent many hours discussing with me on an early version of the manuscript during his visit of Nanjing in March, 2012.
+$\bold{Acknowledgement.}$ Many thanks are due to Prof. Carsten Lunde Petersen who spent a lot of time discussing with me on an early version of the manuscript during his visit of Nanjing in March, 2012.